lassoColombo/reslumeow/README.md

 - `--img`: Path to the image file to be included in the CV.
 - `--output`: Path where the generated PDF will be saved.
 - `--color`: (Optional) Hex color code for the CV theme.
 Default is `304263`.
 - `--language`: (Optional) language to use for the headers.
+Default is `eng`.
 Supported languages are:
   - eng
   - it
   - fr